willm/mars-rover/README.md

 ##Running the program

 The program takes input in the form of a test script.
-To run it, create a script and run `build/index.js path/to/your/test/script`.
+To run it, create a script and run `node build/index.js path/to/your/test/script`.
 For some example test scripts, see the `src/test/test-scripts` directory.

 ##Build